I. HOW WE USE YOUR PERSONAL INFORMATION

 Disclosure of Personal Information

 We may disclose personal information we collect from you: (1) to our subsidiaries and affiliates; (2) to contractors, service providers, and other third parties we use to support our business; (3) to fulfill the purpose for which you provide it; (4) to a buyer or other successor in the event of a sale or transfer of some or all of our business or assets; (5) for any other purpose disclosed by us when you provide the information; (6) to comply with any court order, law or legal process, including responding to any government or regulatory request; (7) to carry out our obligations and enforce our rights arising from any contracts entered into between you and us, including for billing and collections; (8) if we believe disclosure is necessary or appropriate to protect the rights, property or safety of us, our clients or others; or (9) with your consent.
-We do not sell or otherwise share personal information with third parties for direct marketing purposes, or for any purpose not directly related to the specific purpose for which it was provided.

 We have implemented measures designed to secure your personal information from accidental loss and from unauthorized access and disclosure.
 The use of, and access to, your personal information by us is restricted to employees and contractors who need to know that information to provide services to you.
 We maintain physical, electronic and procedural safeguards to limit access to your nonpublic personal information.